 These general duties are wide ranging and ensure that the employer has a duty of care for employees whatever their work location....

 What’s New in This Update?

-These have been updated to include latest guidance.
+These have been updated in line with changes to relevant guidance.

 Have a question about this product?
 Please get in touch by completing the boxes below.

 Explains what stage the implementation process has now reached.

 "This is an indispensable aid to the busy company secretary.
 The text is clear, the precedents...